Why is Zotero still saying that my storage is full after I deleted files?

-If you're trying to free up space, it's important to remember that you might have far more files stored in your local Zotero library than your online storage quota allows.
-For example, you could have 5 GB of files stored locally, and your storage settings page would still show you as using 300 MB.
+This means that, if you haven't been syncing files, or if you've been getting a warning for a while that you're at your quota, you might have far more files stored in your local Zotero library than your online storage quota allows.
+For example, you could have 5 GB (5000 MB) of files stored locally, and your storage settings page would still show you as using 300 MB.
 If you then deleted 3 GB of files from your local library, emptied the trash, and synced, your storage settings online would still correctly show you as using 300 MB, because any files you deleted from the 300 MB would immediately be offset by additional local files getting uploaded and filling the remaining space.
 You would need to delete enough so that your total local usage was less than your online quota before you would see your usage drop below your quota, which in the above example would mean deleting 4.7 GB of local files.